antiphysika/OmniComp/README.md

 # OmniComp: Compressed Blocks

 OmniComp brings compressed block variants to Minecraft 1.21.
-No longer will will your inventory quickly get filled with cobble when mining, thanks 3-level block compression.
+No longer will will your inventory so quickly be filled with cobble when mining, thanks 3-level block compression.
 And all you need is a crafting table!

 Blocks, items and recipes are provided so that you can, e.g., compress Cobblestone into Compressed Cobblestone x1 and on up to x3.
+Compressed blocks can of course be decompressed back to the materials used to craft them.

 ## Supported Minecraft Blocks